-Section 3.16. - Investigative Body.
+Section 3.16.
+Council Investigative Body; Hearings; Process.

-The City Council shall have the power to inquire into the official conduct of any department, agency, office, officer, employee, or contract service provider of the City, and for that purpose shall have the power to administer oaths and subpoena witnesses, compel the attendance of witnesses and the production of books, papers and other evidence material to the inquiry.
-The City Council shall by ordinance provide the process, procedures and requirements for the subpoena of persons, books, papers and other evidence, the giving of notice, and the fine or penalty for the failure or refusal of any person to comply with a subpoena, and shall have the power to punish the misconduct in the manner provided by the ordinance.
+A. General.
+In addition to any other specific authority of investigation and hearing provided for in this Charter, the City Council shall have the power to inquire into the official conduct of any department, agency, office, officer, employee, or contract service provider of the City, and for that purpose shall have the power to administer oaths and subpoena witnesses, compel the attendance of witnesses and the production of books, papers, and other evidence material to the inquiry.
+The City Council shall, by ordinance, provide the process, procedures and requirements for the subpoena of persons, books, papers and other evidence, the giving of notice, and the fine or penalty for the failure or refusal of any person to comply with a subpoena, and shall have the power to punish the misconduct in the manner provided by the ordinance.